Amber-MD/cpptraj/README.md

 * Bzip2
 * Gzip

+For NetCDF trajectory output when processing trajectories in parallel, parallel NetCDF is also required (MPI build only).

 `./configure gnu` should be adequate to set up compilation for most systems.
 For systems without BLAS/LAPACK/ARPACK and/or NETCDF libraries installed, the `-amberlib` flag can be specified to use the ones already compiled in an AmberTools installation (`$AMBERHOME` must be set), e.g.
 `./configure -amberlib gnu`.
 For multicore systems, the `-openmp` flag can be specified to enable OpenMP parallelization, e.g. `./configure -openmp gnu`.
-An MPI-parallelized version of CPPTRAJ can also be built using the `-mpi` flag;
+An MPI-parallelized version of CPPTRAJ can also be built using the `-mpi` flag.
-currently MPI can only be used for `ensemble` processing (see the manual for further details).
+CPPTRAJ can be built with both MPI and OpenMP; when running this build users should take care to properly set OMP_NUM_THREADS if using more than 1 MPI thread per node.

 The configure script by default sets everything up to link dynamically.
 The `-static` flag can be used to force static linking.
 If linking errors are